Security Status

 We'll do our best to help you as quickly as possible but this can take some time.
 Your location and circumstances may limit the help we can give you.
 As Ireland does not have an Embassy or Consulate in Burundi there may be additional complications in issuing an emergency travel document.

-You should contact the Embassy in Dar es Salaam to find out what you need to do to apply for a emergency travel document.
-They will also be able to advise you on the fees which apply.
+Irish citizens should contact the Embassy in Dar es Salaam to find out what is needed to apply for an emergency travel document.
+They Embassy can advise on the fees which apply.

 Money